anti-racism plan

 Creative Engagement and Schools

-Our Creative Engagement programme and work with schools enables us to engage with people long term and it is therefore vital that the Creative Engagement offer has anti-racism at its heart.
+Our Creative Engagement programme and work with schools enables us to engage with people long term and encourage a new workforce and it is therefore vital that the Creative Engagement offer has anti-racism at its heart.

 *Use of language